IISD-ELA/DashboardBuilder-Alt/README.md

+**This repository was archived by Idil Yaktubay (iyaktubay@iisd-ela.org) on 2025-12-11 due to inactivity.
+Archived repositories are read-only.
+If you'd like this repository to be unarchived, please reach out.**

 # WatQC Water Quality Dashboard
 ## Description
 This code creates a dashboard where users are able to visualize data from ACAP-St. John's Community-Based Water Monitoring Program Dataset.
 It allows users to visualize trends for